| | | | | |

 Put together an ice cream float bar for dessert at your next party.
 A fun, easy and delicious outdoor entertaining idea!

-Ice Cream Float Bar Set Up on White Bar Cart with Ice Cream, Bottles of Soda and Toppings
+Ice Cream Float Bar on Cart Outside with Jar of Ice Cream, Bottles of Soda, Fresh Mint and More

 Welcome to week two of the Outdoor Extravaganza!
 If you missed last week, be sure to check out my log and succulent centerpiece, as well as the other beautiful and clever gardening ideas from this year’s participants.